 The customers exhibit this behaviour while making an infrequent and expensive purchase.
 In this scenario, the consumers highly research the market before making an investment.
 For e.g., while buying a house, or a car.
 They look for competitive prices, deals, and much more.

 In this, the customer behaviour the complexity of choices among the brands.
-They worry about regretting their choice for purchase later.
+They worry about regretting their choice to purchase later.

 It is not about brand loyalty or liking towards the product.
 Rather, it is about the habit of frequent purchase of a product.

 Under this, the customer exhibits the behaviour of experimenting and trying new products.
-It is not about dissatisfaction from older products but just seeking to buy new ones for the cause of variation.
+It is not about dissatisfaction with older products but just seeking to buy new ones for the cause of variation.